-The practice had designated space for the cleaning and sterilisation (decontamination) of dental instruments.
+The practice had designated space for the cleaning and sterilisation (decontamination) of dental instruments and a dedicated decontamination nurse.
 The facility was clean, well organised, well equipped and uncluttered.

 The decontamination arrangements were good.
 Staff demonstrated the decontamination process and we found that: